prajwl-dh/van-rental-app/README.md

 # Van-Rental-App
-- A van rental app created using html, css, javascript, react and react-router.
+- A van rental app created using react and react-router.
 - For the api, miraje-js is being used to mock the api calls.

-# Work In Progress

 The app is hosted on netlify .
 Link : (link-to-be-added)

+# Work In Progress
+- Not all features are completed
+- I am working on them as I am learning React and React-router